fomongole/fastapi-todos/README.md

 ## 🏗️ Architecture Diagram

 Below are two formats — a Mermaid diagram (works where Mermaid is supported) and an ASCII fallback.

-### Mermaid (compatible, avoids problematic tokens)

-**Why this version?**
-Some GitHub/mermaid parser versions choke on certain characters inside unquoted square-bracket node labels or on inline arrow labels.
-The version below uses quoted labels inside node brackets and avoids inline arrow labels — this is the most portable and reliable form.

 ```mermaid
 flowchart LR